ugorek000/VoronoiLinker/README.md

 = Voronoi Preview =
 Auto-create link-path from a socket to an outlet or an anchor.

+(Bonus) = Voronoi Hider =
+Hide nearest socket to the cursor or unhide all sockets from the nearest node.

 ---
 ### Hotkeys

 In any Tree Editor:
  + Alt + RMB  -> activate Voronoi Linker
  + Ctrl + Shift + RMB -> create and select Reroute "Voronoi_Anchor"
+ + Shift + E  -> activate Voronoi Hider
+ + Shift + Ctrl + E  -> activate Voronoi Hider with unhide all

 In classic Tree Editor:
  + Shift + Alt + RMB -> activate Voronoi Mixer